 This one is a little self-explanatory, why would we enjoy interviewing someone who doesn’t enjoy being there?
 Be sure to walk into your interview optimistic and peppy, it shows us that you’re excited to be here and an enthusiastic person.

 This should also be obvious but still happens a lot.
 A lot of the time we can tell, or we find out later through your background check.
 Be honest with your interviewer.

 No Professional References

-Your references are who were are calling to get a second opinion on how you are as an employee.
+Your references are who we call to get a second opinion about how you are as an employee.
 This means that family members and friends aren’t suitable professional references, yet we have people use them all the time.
 Good professional references include bosses, supervisors, co-workers, and other people like this.